avary/stoolap/docs/_docs/architecture/storage-engine.md

 When data is inserted:

 1. Values are validated against column types
-2. A new row version is created in the active segment
+2. A new row version is created with the current transaction ID
-3. The row is marked with the current transaction ID
+3. The row is added to the primary row storage
-4. Indexes are updated to include the new row
+4. Columnar indexes are updated
 5. The operation is recorded in the WAL (if enabled)

 ### Update Operations